olioapps/aframe-typescript-toolkit/examples/position_logger_component/README.md

 # Position Logger A-Frame Component

 This is a complete example of a how to create an A-Frame component using `ComponentWrapper`.
-You can see it in action by simply opening `index.html` in a browser, and observing the console log.
+You can see it in action by simply opening `index.html` in a browser. and observing the scene.

-As the sphere traverses the scene, `position-logger` will output the entity's position to the console log.
+As the sphere traverses the scene, `position-logger` will output the entity's position to a text component hovering near the sphere.

 # Building the example